 The Road Safety Unit provides education, training and publicity for residents across Argyll and Bute.
 For further information, please contact the Road Safety Unit on 01546 604182 or e-mail firstname.lastname@example.org.

 Learning to be safe on the roads is a life-long process.
-We work in partnership with pre-school groups and nurseries to begin introducing very young children to the language of road safety.
-All groups have access to ‘Go Safe! – Ziggy’s Road Safety Mission’ – the pioneering new road safety approach aimed at children from birth to six and their parents and carers.
-For more information on this please visit www.gosafewithziggy.com.
+We work in partnership with early years establishments to begin introducing very young children to the language of road safety.
+All groups have access to ‘Go Safe! – Ziggy’s Road Safety Mission’ – the pioneering road safety approach aimed at children from birth to six and their parents and carers.
+For more information please visit www.gosafewithziggy.com

 A huge amount of work is delivered through our primary schools.
 A full programme of activities and resources are available for schools to help children develop their road safety awareness.
 Practical training in the form of pedestrian training and cyclist training takes place giving children the chance to encounter real road situations in a controlled environment.
 If these skills are practised over a lifetime then this should enable them to become safe independent road users.
 All schools have access to the comprehensive road safety resource Streetsense 2 and www.streetsense2.com .
 These are linked to the Curriculum for Excellence and are designed to provide a full programme of road safety for Early, First and Second level stages.